Manage MATLAB Production Server Using the Dashboard

 Log In to Dashboard as Manager or Application Author

 If the administrator has configured and enabled dashboard access control, you can log in to the dashboard as a manager or application author depending on your role in your organization.
-The login process supports single sign-on using OpenID Connect (OIDC) identity providers.
+The login process supports single sign-on using OAuth 2.0 providers.

 An application author has the privileges to upload and delete applications and view logs.
 A manager has the privileges to edit server settings, configure access control for applications, and configure remote persistence services, as well as all the privileges of an application author, including for uploading and deleting applications and viewing logs.